Bolsonaro campaign to evangelicals: Brazil's soul at stake

 There has been a particular surge in the digital realm: 2,918 reports of online incidents in the first eight months of 2022, up from 516 in in the same months in 2021, according to the Salvador-based nonprofit SaferNet, which fields complaints via a hotline it runs with the prosecutor-general’s office.

-That partly stems from an increase in individual offenses, but much more from such content being widely shared and reaching a far greater audience and therefore garnering more reports, according to SaferNet's director, Juliana Cunha.
+The content is being more widely shared and reaching a far greater audience, therefore garnering more reports, according to SaferNet’s director, Juliana Cunha.

-“Debate is polarized, the mood is tense.
-That leaves people predisposed," Cunha said.
+“Debate is polarized, the mood is tense,” Cunha said.
 “There’s a trigger.
 Something reinforces your perception, you pass it along.”

-Over the past two months, however, she has stepped forward and become the leading evangelical voice from Bolsonaro’s camp.
-She has said she prays at Bolsonaro’s chair and that, before his presidency, the palace had been consecrated to demons.

-At a March for Jesus last month in Rio, she was front and center pumping up a crowd that buzzed with energy.
-Belting out gospel songs, she made heart signs and blew kisses.

 Bolsonaro’s support among evangelicals has climbed to 50% from 39% in May, while da Silva’s tumbled, according to a survey pollster Datafolha conducted Sept.
 20-22.

-The former president’s camp has recognized he has lost ground with them, and earlier this month da Silva held a much-heralded meeting with evangelicals in a stuffy gymnasium on Rio’s outskirts.
+The former president’s camp has recognized he has lost ground; earlier this month da Silva held a much-heralded meeting with evangelicals in a stuffy gymnasium on Rio’s outskirts.

-Da Silva told the crowd his rise from poverty to the presidency is testament to God’s existence, but stopped short of expanding upon his spirituality.
-He has said he wishes to treat all religions with respect, including Afro Brazilian faiths, and eschewing religious rivalries or anything resembling holy war.
+Da Silva told the crowd his rise from poverty to the presidency is testament to God’s existence, but did not expand upon his spirituality.
+He has said he wishes to treat all religions with respect, including Afro Brazilian faiths, and repudiates religious rivalries or anything resembling holy war.

 “I learned that the state shouldn’t have religion, the state shouldn’t have church.
 It should guarantee the operation and freedom of however many churches people want to create,” he said.

-Conservative evangelicals took to social media to portray his remarks as an attack on the Christian church.
+Conservative evangelicals took to social media to portray his remarks as an attack on Christian churches.

-A story on one pro-Bolsonaro news website, Folha da Politica, that referenced the same comments and circulated widely on WhatsApp, accused Lula of making threats and being “full of hatred.”
-Video of the remarks were also shared online by Carlos Bolsonaro, the president’s son.

 One of Bolsonaro’s most fervent backers is Silas Malafaia, a popular pastor who presided over the president’s wedding to the first lady, his third wife.
-He boasts millions of social media followers and regularly blasts da Silva, known universally as Lula, and his party, which he calls “The Party of Darkness.”
+Malafaia boasts millions of social media followers and regularly blasts da Silva, known universally as Lula, and his party.

-In an interview, Malafaia said he backs Bolsonaro despite his “defects” because they have shared agendas.
-He accused da Silva of representing a Marxist cultural campaign to abolish the Judeo-Christian model in the Western world, and vowed to continue preaching that to his flock.

-“I’m not going to go easy on them. ... because I know who they are and what they do,” Malafaia said in an interview afterward.
+“I’m not going to go easy on them,” Malafaia said in an interview afterward.
 “It is a brand of lying, of cynicism to deceive the people.
 It’s ‘Lula, peace and love’ on the outside and the devil on the inside.”

 “We are not fools.
 That time is over,” Malafaia continued.
 “Social networks ended the monopoly of information.”